medhruv27/IRCS/README.md

-Here’s a sample README.md for your Blood Donation Website, based on the details you provided and the tech stack used:

----

 # Blood Donation Website

-This is a React-based web application for blood donation.
+This is a **React-based web application** for blood donation.
 The platform connects users who wish to donate blood with hospitals that need it, allowing them to register and donate based on their blood group.
 The website also features an admin dashboard for hospitals to manage blood donation requests and donors.

 ## Check The Deployed Sites